-The Path2Integrity learning cards use dialogical methods to provide an active and sustainable learning environment.
+The P2ILC use dialogical methods to provide an active and sustainable learning environment.
 The sections marked in pink on the exercise sheets indicate that students will engage in storytelling, role-playing or reaching an agreement.
 In these sections, students are challenged in various contexts to provide rational arguments, set common goals and norms, request that someone do something, establish preconditions for a dialogue and weigh both pros and cons of different actions.
 To this end, students need to show a certain amount of tolerance for ambiguity, communicate openly, listen actively and trust one another.

 It can sometimes be difficult to create an atmosphere in which dialogical methods can be successfully pursued.
 Holding the lesson in a room that is large enough for interactive sessions and which allows chairs and desks to be removed can provide a supportive surrounding; as well as letting students sit together (though not in front of one another) and providing everyone with the same materials, e.g. exercise books, pencils etc. It is possible to hold these sessions online.
-Just use a tool that supports breakout sessions, like for example the online teaching platform of Path2Integrity, which you can find here: https://learning-p2i.eu/
+Just use a tool that supports breakout sessions.